Surcharges and penalties

 This table shows how much you’ll be charged if you default within a surcharge period.

-You don’t pay a surcharge for your first default.
+You do not pay a surcharge for your first default.

 |Defaults within 12 months||Surcharge if annual turnover is less than £150,000||Surcharge if annual turnover is £150,000 or more|